Glide Memorial Church: Leadership

+The Revs.
+Ted McIlvina, Cecil Williams and Donald Kuhns were hired in 1963.
+The Rev. Cecil Williams served with various titles at Glide Memorial Church from 1963 until 2023.

+The Rev. Lloyd Wake, a Japanese American, started his service in 1963 on the Glide board where he served for many years as the president.
+He later became the Minister of Community Life and served the congregation for 23 years from 1967 to 1990 when he retired.

+The Rev. Tony Ubalde, a Filipino pastor served as a Minister to the Asian Community from 1969 to 1971.

+In the 1970s Rabbi Abraham Feinberg served for four years as Rabbi-in-Residence and had a radio show called Grey Lib that advocated for the rights of seniors.

-Cecil Williams remained sole pastor until 1999, when Rev. Douglass Fitch was named co-Pastor.
-In 2000, Rev. Fitch was appointed Pastor upon Williams’ retirement and transition into the role of Glide Foundation’s CEO.
-Fitch remained Glide’s primary pastor until his 2006 retirement, at which time Williams was succeeded as CEO by Willa Seldon.
+The Rev. Douglass Fitch was named co-Pastor.
+In 2000, Rev. Fitch was appointed Pastor upon Williams' retirement and transition into the role of Glide Foundation's CEO.
+Fitch remained Glide's primary pastor until his 2006 retirement, at which time Williams was succeeded as CEO by Willa Seldon.

-The Rev. Dr. Donald F. Guest was appointed senior pastor from 2006-2011, and Rev. Dr. Karen Oliveto joined Glide as his co-pastor in 2008.
+The Rev. Dr. Donald F. Guest was appointed senior pastor from 2006-2011, and the Rev. Dr. Karen Oliveto joined Glide as his co-pastor in 2008.

 In early 2010, Glide announced the resignation of CEO Willa Seldon, who agreed to continue in the position until a replacement was found.

-In September 2010, Rita Shimmin and Kristen Growney Yamamoto were appointed Co-Executive Directors of Glide, replacing founding Executive Director Janice Mirikitani.
-Mirikitani, Williams’ wife, continued in her role as Founding President.
+In September 2010, Rita Shimmin and Kristen Growney Yamamoto were appointed Co-Executive Directors of Glide, replacing Executive Director Janice Mirikitani.
+Mirikitani, Williams' wife, continued in her role as Founding President.

 In August 2012, Rev. Theon Johnson III was appointed as Associate Pastor.
 In June 2014, Rev. Angela Brown JD., was also appointed Associate Pastor.